MehradSm/Character-Prediction-LSTM-on-Tolstoy-Story/README.md

 More details provided in the [CharLSTM.ipynb](https://github.com/MehradSm/Character-Prediction-LSTM-on-Tolstoy-Story/blob/master/CharLSTM.ipynb) jupyter notebook file.

-This project has been done by me under supervision of Prof. Brian Kulis.
+This project has been done by me under the supervision of Prof. Brian Kulis.